Architects: Meier Partners

-Distinctive vertical solid panels with fins, angled according to the sun orientation and integrated into the design of the curtain wall, emerge from both the south and west facades to minimize solar heat gain and to provide balanced shading and comfort towards the interiors.
-The combination of fin panels, clear vision glass and shadow box give the south and west facades a singular rhythm, texture and articulation.
+Distinctive vertical solid panels with fins, angled according to the sun orientation and integrated into the design of the curtain wall, emerging from both the south and west facades to minimize solar heat gain and to provide balanced shading and comfort towards the interiors.
+The combination of fin panels, clear vision glass, and shadow box give the south and west facades a singular rhythm, texture, and articulation.
 Small balconies add expression to the building’s south and west sides.

 The eight-story building is organized around a central sky-lit atrium surrounded by efficient office floor spaces.
 To the south, a grand canopy marks the formal entrance to the building which leads into a single-height lobby and a multi-story atrium.
 The southwest and northeast corners of the building are eroded, creating small, public arcades.
 These cuts mirrored along a diagonal from northwest to southeast, echo the curtain wall parti and create a subtle dynamism to the building.
 Atop the seven office floors, the partial mechanical penthouse level is revitalized by an extensive green roof and skylight.
 Inside, the atrium houses a tree and green wall, with bridges above spanning from one side of the space to the other, and a free-standing stair connecting the first four floors promoting less use of vertical transportation.